Fashion Trends Only Cool '90s Kids Will Remember

-After each member of the Spice Girls sported chunky sneakers in the "Wannabe" music video, it wasn't long before women everywhere wanted similar shoes.
+After every member of the Spice Girls sported chunky sneakers in the "Wannabe" music video, it wasn't long before women everywhere started to covet them.
 If you fell for this '90s fashion trend, chances are you got yours from an Alloy or Delia's catalog.

 Board shorts, of course, were typically worn by surfers.
 But that didn't stop young people in the '90s from wearing Roxy, Billabong, or O'Neill shorts when they were nowhere near the ocean.
 The guys' version was super long and the girls' was extra short.
 But they were pretty practical—instead of buttons and zippers, the fly was typically made of velcro.

 Your '90s grunge look wasn't complete without a pair of combat boots.
-They reigned supreme and Doc Martens specifically were the kings of the shoe market.
+They reigned supreme, but Doc Martens specifically were the kings of the shoe market.
 Whether you wanted floral ones, a crushed velvet look, metallic material, or yes, even plaid, there was truly a Doc Marten for everyone.

-Penny loafers, a shoe once largely associated with school uniforms, took a turn for the trendy in the 1990s.
-In addition to the classic brown leather slip-on style, penny loafers were transformed by designers in the 1990s with the addition of buckles and chunky platform heels.
+Penny loafers, a shoe once largely associated with school uniforms, took a turn for the trendy in the '90s.
+While the classic brown styles were still popular, these shoes were also transformed by designers in this decade, with the addition of buckles and chunky platform heels.
 They were frequently paired with babydoll dresses, that is, if you were super cool.

-They may have been the go-to pants of Gap employees, accountants, and pretty much everyone's dad in decades prior, but in the 1990s, chinos had their moment in the sun.
+They may have been the go-to pants of Gap employees, accountants, and pretty much everyone's dad in decades prior, but in the '90s, chinos had their moment in the sun.
 Whether worn baggy or fitted and cuffed, these former hallmarks of square style were suddenly cool in the '90s.
-Presumably, we have James Van Der Beek and the cast of Dawson's Creek to thank for that.
+Presumably, we have James Van Der Beek and the rest of the cast of Dawson's Creek to thank for that.

-Much like chinos, the rise of the docksider in the 1990s was undeniably perplexing to those who'd known them as decidedly uncool dad shoes in the decades prior.
+Much like chinos, the rise of the docksider among younger people was undeniably perplexing to those who'd known them as decidedly uncool dad shoes in the decades prior.
 That said, if you wanted to make it clear you were a trendsetter in the '90s, it was time to head to your local mall to check out their Sperry selection.

 Long before the advent of the smartwatch, there was the G-Shock.
 The chunky watches, which came in a range of colors, from all-black to pastels, were about as technologically-advanced as timepieces got back then.
 You could even store phone numbers and load games on them.
 Truly, they were all that and a bag of chips.